day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 XXX I'm not too happy about using short names like `:cept`.
 But, then again, there's the aesthetics  of formatting the code and lining things up.

+"The craft of programming begins with empathy, not formatting or languages or tools or algorithms or data structures." - Kent Beck

 ### Multiple Registrations